Vmoto Revenues Decline and That’s Not the Talking Point

 Revenue decline in China

-Except, they are Yadea and they still sold about four million units.
-This is Vmoto and it has dropped to 17k units.
-Any further drop and the company's survival would be under question.
+Except, they are Yadea, and they still sold about four million units.
+This is Vmoto, and it has dropped to 17k units.
+Any further drop and the company’s survival would be in question.

 Restructuring and New Relationships